PeiYiZhuo/zelenskyy-putin/blog_post/Comparing-Zelenskyy-and-Putin-Press-Releases.md

 Since the full-scale invasion of Ukraine, Zelenskyy’s press releases have increased by a greater extent in both volume and mentions of the opposing side than statements from the Kremlin.
-Using the dataset of words created in the previous section, I conducted a sentiment analysis using Poisson tests (along the same lines as [the one that David Robinson](http://varianceexplained.org/r/trump-tweets/) performed on iPhone and Android tweets from Donald Trump’s Twitter timeline) and found further evidence of a divergence between Putin and Zelenskyy after
+Using the table of words created in the previous section, I conducted a sentiment analysis using Poisson tests (along the same lines as [the one that David Robinson](http://varianceexplained.org/r/trump-tweets/) performed on iPhone and Android tweets from Donald Trump’s Twitter timeline) and found further evidence of a divergence between Putin and Zelenskyy after